 Reduce Pain with TMJ Treatment

 You should not have to live with TMJ (temporomandibular joint disorder) pain on a regular basis.
 Many people think you must live with the pain.
 Treatment may seem unaffordable or hard to find.
 Not all dentists have experience with the many TMJ treatments.
-Your dentist, however, can help maintain your dental health and refer you to a specialist for your TMJ treatment.
+Your dentist, however, can help maintain your dental health and refer you to a dentist for your TMJ treatment.
 If your dentist is prepared for TMJ complications, you can begin treatment quickly.
 The main goal of TMJ treatment is to reduce pain that can interfere with daily life.
 There are many more solutions than simply taking pain medicine.
-Find the right doctor to get things under control.
+Find the right dentist to get things under control.

 Getting Started with TMJ Treatment

 Most dentists can diagnose TMJ with the help of an x-ray.
 They see many cases and begin to recognize the complaints from patients.
 Mention the discomfort at your next routine exam so your dentist can give you a proper diagnosis.
 The dentist comes up with a TMJ treatment plan after a more thorough exam.
-A doctor is southwest Houston can help with your diagnosis.
+A dentist is southwest Houston can help with your diagnosis.

 Your dentist can tell if the temporomandibular joint does not work properly.
 There is a disk that absorbs shock.
 If it moves out of place, TMJ is your diagnosis.
 Your dentist may begin treatment with non-invasive solutions.
 Anti-inflammatories or muscle relaxing medication can control pain and swelling while discussing other treatment.
 The dentist may request more detailed imaging, such as an MRI or CT scan.
 These show more detailed images of the tissue and bones.